Iasa-Global/btabok/pages/competency_model/pras.md

 | | -   Know how to plan for unpredictable capacity growth.
 | | -   Know how to reach the availability target.
 | | -   Understand that Architectural Styles like REST are about Quality Attributes
-| **CITA -- Professional** | -   Be able to use the Quality Attributes perspective when designing and architecting a complex system to make Performance part of the initial design and implementation.
+| **CITA -- Distinguished** | -   Be able to use the Quality Attributes perspective when designing and architecting a complex system to make Performance part of the initial design and implementation.
 Be able to identify the risks early on.
 | | -   Can provide guidance for scalability rather than absolutes.
 | | -   Be able to balance the quality attributes.
 | | -   Be able to provide trade-offs between the Quality Attributes.